Timofey-Makhankov/Tic-Tac-Toe-Website/README.md

   <img src="./images/sketch.jpeg" width="50%" align="justify">
 </p>

+Because we wanted to host the Website on a hosting service, we had to create an account and link the Repo of the project to the hosting Provider.
+After testing that it worked, we started on actually creating the Website

 We started to make the structure of the website with HTML.
-We then checked if the CSS Fiule would connect to the HTMl Files.
+We then checked if the CSS File would connect to the HTML Files.
 We then started to create the stylesheets for the HTML files.
 We periodically checked the locally hosted website for the changes.

 If the Outcome wasn't desired, we would try to resolve it.